William the Silent: Imperial favourite

 Being a ward of Charles V and having received his education under the tutelage of the Emperor's sister Mary, William came under the particular attention of the imperial family, and became a favourite.
 He was appointed captain in the cavalry in 1551 and received rapid promotion thereafter, becoming commander of one of the Emperor's armies at the age of 22.
 This was in 1555, when Charles sent him to Bayonne with an army of 20,000 to take the city in a siege from the French.
-William was also made a member of the Raad van State, the highest political advisory council in the Netherlands.
+William was also made a member of the Council of State, the highest political advisory council in the Netherlands.
 It was in November of the same year (1555) that the gout-afflicted Emperor Charles leaned on William's shoulder during the ceremony when he abdicated the Low Countries in favour of his son, Philip II of Spain.
 William was also selected to carry the insignia of the Holy Roman Empire to Charles's brother Ferdinand, when Charles resigned the imperial crown in 1556 and was one of the Spanish signatories for the April 1559 Treaty of Cateau-Cambrésis.

 In 1559, Philip II appointed William stadtholder (governor) of the provinces of Holland, Zeeland and Utrecht, thereby greatly increasing his political power.
 A stadtholdership over Franche-Comté followed in 1561.